Andrew Corporation

-Andrew notably held subsidiaries in Australia, Brazil, Canada, Scotland, and throughout the United States (California, Texas).
-In 1986 Andrew acquired Scientific Communications, Inc. (SciComm), and Kintec Corp, further acquiring The Antenna Company in 1996.
-Andrew acquired Channel Master's Smithfield, North Carolina satellite dish factory, equipment, inventory and intellectual property in an $18 million deal after that firm filed for chapter 11 bankruptcy protection on October 2, 2003.

-Andrew Corporation was acquired by CommScope for $2.6 billion in June 2007.

-Foundation
+History

-Originally founded in 1937, Victor J. Andrew planted the roots to Andrew Corporation in his Chicago bungalow home on Francisco Avenue in Chicago, Illinois before upgrading to a factory space on 75th Street a few short years later.
+The company was founded by Victor J. Andrew in the basement of his Chicago, Illinois bungalow home Francisco Avenue in 1937.
+The company upgraded to a factory space on 75th Street a few short years later.
 The 75th Street location was just south of Midway Airport and mainly housed manufacturing plants and factory spaces.

 In 1947, Victor J. Andrew and C. Russell Cox (original Andrew employee and future Andrew executive) made the executive decision that the company had outgrown the Chicago space and started inquiring on spaces in the suburbs with seemingly limitless property and business potential.

+It further established in Orland Park, Illinois in 1953.

 Transition to Orland Park

 After 10 years in their Chicago facility, Andrew Corporation moved operations to Orland Park, Illinois, a suburb about 15 miles south of the 75th Street location.
 Andrew purchased the 430 acre vacant, unincorporated lot for $200 per acre.
 The location was strategically chosen for its proximity to the Rock Island and Wabash Metra train lines, as well as its potential for future growth.

 A ground-breaking ceremony was held at the Orland Park facility in 1949.
 The Andrew Orland Park (AOP) location housed the corporate office complex, as well as the 254,000 square foot factory.

 Andrew operated through their Orland Park facility from 1948 to 2007, using the location as their global headquarters.